Saint-Maur-des-Fossés: Festivals

 Saint-Maur-des-Fossés organizes an annual Short Subject Festival.

 Film and literature

 Saint-Maur-des-Fossés was the filming location for the old-Paris sections of the 1958 Academy Award winning film Mon Oncle by Jacques Tati.
 A statue of Tati in character as Monsieur Hulot along with two other characters from the film is visible in the Commune at Place d'Arme.

 Sport

-US Lusitanos Saint-Maur was founded in 1966 by Portuguese immigrants who worked in a factory in the town.
+The football team US Lusitanos Saint-Maur was founded in 1966 by Portuguese immigrants who worked in a factory in the town.
 They play their games at the Stade Adolphe-Chéron.

+The local handball team Stella Saint-Maur Handball has won the French Men's Championship 6 times between 1968 and 1980 and the Coupe de France once; in 1978.
+The women's team has also won a single Championship; in 1971.

-Twin towns - sister cities
+Twin towns and sister cities

 Saint-Maur-des-Fossés is twinned with: